Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 # Controller Based API

-## Upgrading To Controller Base API

-Now that we've demonstrated a simple Minimal API, let's rewrite the same API using a controller-based approach.

 ## Upgrading to a Controller-Based API

 While Minimal APIs are great for small projects with straightforward requirements, as your application grows in complexity we benefit from a more structured approach with more controll.
 This is where Controller-Based APIs come in.